How to choose a referee for a job

-Most job ads say how many referees you need.
+Most job advertisements tell you how many referees are needed.
 If it's not specified, the usual number is two.

 If you have more than two referees, pick the ones that:

-Only send in a written reference if you're asked to.
-Most employers prefer to talk to referees in person.
+Only send a written reference if you're asked to.
+Most employers usually talk to referees in person or by telephone.

-A reference is a letter written by a referee that explains:
+A written reference is a letter written by a referee that explains: